Ultimate Guide to Things to do in Stratford Ontario

 If you’re anything like me and love exploring and browsing unique shops, then you’ll love Stratford’s shops.
 Stratford is home to a host of fun, fabulous and unique shops.
 Many of which showcase goods from local artisans.
 Shops in Stratford range from clothing to home décor as well as creative gift ideas.
 All are all about high quality goods that you’ll cherish for a lifetime!

 Whether you’re looking for a cool pair of earrings, one of a kind artwork, theatre inspired goods, or fun gifts, Stratford has a shop for you!
-Here are a few of my favourites are Harmony for fun clothing, Distill Gallery for unique accessories, Treasures, and Indigena for incredible designs by Canadian Aboriginal Artists.
+Here are a few of my favourites are Harmony for fun clothing, Distill Gallery for unique accessories, and Indigena for incredible designs by Canadian Aboriginal Artists.

 Oh, and of course, any visit to Stratford isn’t complete without a stop at the Festival Shop!
 The Festival Shop sells items inspired by Shakespeare and the fabulous shows from the Stratford Festival.